Washington, DC

 Looking for a therapy space that’s affirming, embodied, and real

+Whether you’re grieving, regrouping, unraveling, or beginning again—this work meets you where you are.
 We don’t rush insight.
 We build capacity to feel.
 And we let your whole self come back online.

 You don’t need to show up as your “best self.”
+Show up as you are.
+That’s where we begin.

 I don’t believe in therapy as behavior management or symptom suppression.
 I believe in therapy as liberation — a process of remembering who you are beneath the masks, roles, and systems that taught you to disconnect.